Cell Modules for Type $A$ Webs: Introduction

 The diagrammatic category equivalent to the category of fundamental representations of $U_q(\Sl_n)$ is known as the category of webs or spiders.
 The concepts were introduced by Kuperberg for the rank 2 Cartan types~\cite{kuperberg_1996}.
 Type $A$ webs were developed by Cautis, Kamnitzer and Morrison using a variation on Howe duality~\cite{cautis_kamnitzer_morrison_2014}.
 Thereafter Bodish et. al. extended the construction to type $C_n$ \cite{bodish_elias_rose_tatham_2021}.

-These presentations are in terms of generators and relations --- a quotient of a certain category by a tensor ideal.
-This doesn't describe the category completely though, and the problem of determining a basis for the morphism spaces was started by Elias (in type $A_n$)~\cite{elias_2015}, and continued by Bodish for type $C_2$~\cite{bodish_2020} and Bodish and Wu in type $G_2$~\cite{bodish_wu_2021}.
+These presentations are in terms of generators and relations---a quotient of a certain category by a tensor ideal.
+However this doesn't describe the category completely.
+The related problem of determining a basis for the morphism spaces was started by Elias (for type $A_n$)~\cite{elias_2015}, and continued by Bodish for type $C_2$~\cite{bodish_2020} as well as Bodish and Wu in type $G_2$~\cite{bodish_wu_2021}.

-Due to a very similar construction, it turns out that calculating clasps in the web categories can be done nearly concurrently to finding bases.
+Using a similar construction, it turns out that calculating clasps in the web categories can be done nearly concurrently to finding bases.
 Indeed, we now have constructions for clasps in type $A_n$~\cite{elias_2015}, $C_2$~\cite{bodish_2021} and $G_2$~\cite{bodish_wu_2021}.

-The familiar construction of Jones-Wenzl idempotents forms an important archetype for these higher order clasps.
+The well-known construction of Jones-Wenzl idempotents forms an important archetype for these higher order clasps.
 Indeed, the Jones-Wenzl idempotents satisfy

 Two features of this construction generalise.
 Firstly, clasps are inductively defined in terms of smaller clasps.
-This is sometimes known as the ``triple-clasp formula'' (each of the two morphisms in the right hand side of \cref{eq:jones-wenzl-def} is hiding a further $\JW_{n-1}$) and comes from plethysm rules.
+This is sometimes known as the ``triple-clasp formula'' which arises from plethysm rules and can be more readily seen in the following equivalent factorisation of \cref{eq:jones-wenzl-def}.

-Secondly, the factor $[n]/[n+1]$ comes from a tracing rule:
+The second feature that generalises is that, the factor $[n]/[n+1]$ comes from a tracing rule:

-Indeed, it is the reciprocal of the coefficient of the identity diagram.
-In the more general case, this trace is called an intersection form and calculating their numerical values can be difficuly.
+This tracing rule for $\JW_n$ can be computed inductively using \cref{eq:jones-wenzl-def} which in turn uses the tracing rule for $\JW_{n-1}$ and so on.
+Thus determining the inductive form of the Jones-Wenzl clasps is computationally equivalent to computing the traces of these clasps.
+In the more general case, this trace is called an intersection form and calculating their numerical values can be difficult.
 Though these have been calculated for types $A_n$ for $n \le 4$, $C_2$ and $G_2$, in general we must revert to a conjecture due to Elias for these constants.

-In this paper we elucidate the connection between these intersection forms and the Gram determinants of cell modules in the category.
+In this paper we draw out the connection between these intersection forms and the Gram determinants of cell modules in the category.
 In particular we give expressions for all the cell Gram determinants in terms of these intersection forms.
 We then go on to show that Elias' conjecture holds in type $A$, by finding pre-images of two distinguished bases across the quantum skew Howe duality